Libensemble/libensemble/libensemble/tests/scaling_tests/balsam_forces/readme.md

 Note that each function and path must be accessible and/or importable on the remote machine.
 Absolute paths are recommended.
+**This runs libEnsemble itself in-place, with only forces submitted to a Balsam site.**

 To remove output before the next run, use: